solaris-games/solaris-command/docs/game-design-document.md

 Fixed assets that define territory and logistics.
 * **Planets:** The economic engine.
 They generate **Prestige**.
     * *Capital Planets:* These serve as **Root Supply Sources**.
 They function indefinitely and cannot be besieged out of supply (though they can be captured).
+    * Capturing an enemy *Capital Planet* is devastating, it could very well knock the opposing player out of the game.
 * **Stations:** Deployable logistics hubs.
 They extend supply range from Planets to deep space.
     * *Pool Limit:* The number of deployable stations is capped by the number of Planets controlled.
     * *Lifecycle & States:*